dewgong64/ThemeCafe/docs/install/fonts.md

 You can use custom fonts on your Wii U using [System Font Replacer](#system-font-replacer)

-!!! abstract "Credits to [Daniel K.O](https://github.com/dkosmari/) for the information in this page"
+!!! abstract "Credits to [Daniel K.O](https://github.com/dkosmari/) for the information in this page & for creating the System Font Replacer plugin"

 --------------